 - Add the ACV and salt to the warm water.

-- If you have an electric mixer with a bread hook, use that.
-If you don’t have a mixer, you can knead the dough by hand.
+- If you have an electric mixer with a bread hook, use it.
+If not, you can knead the dough by hand.

 - Turn the mixer to low and slowly add the warm water mixture to the flour while mixing on low for 10 minutes.